 Banner messages appear on the TXT file, but not on the CSV file.
-Beginning July 1, 2010, banner messages will be posted in the "View Remittance Advices" menu on the provider's secure Portal account.
+Banner messages are posted in the "View Remittance Advices" menu on the provider's secure Portal account.

 Explanation of Benefits Code Descriptions

 EOB Code Descriptions are listed in the RA information in the TXT file.